-NASA' Artemis II mission to send astronauts round the Moon and back could launch as early as 6 February 2026, the space agency has said.
+NASA's Artemis II mission to send astronauts around the Moon and back will not launch until 1 April 2026 at the earliest.

 The mission will see a crewed spacecraft return to the Moon for the first time since the Apollo era.